Do you ever stand at the coffee shop counter, torn between a cold brew and a latte?

-In this article, I'll discuss the key differences between cold brew and lattes, so you can confidently choose what you need.
+In this article, I'll walk you through the key differences between cold brew and a latte, so you can order the one you actually want.

 Let's get started!